MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/photon/quickstart.md

 ### Room Joined

-The Room Joined handler is invoked every time a player joins the Room.
+The Room Joined handler is invoked every time a player joins the room.
 The following **CloudScript** handler will intercept such an event.

 ```javascript
 // Triggered automatically when a player joins a Photon room